brittonwolfe/VirtualCharacterSheet/README.md

 ## GTK Branch

-In order to enable the user to interact with cross-platform GUIs, this branch is focused on implementing modularized windows using GTK as well as methods to create windows through IronPython.
+In order to enable the user to interact with cross-platform GUIs, this branch is focused on implementing modular windows using GTK as well as methods to create windows through IronPython.

 ## Dependencies
 - Python 2.7 libraries